-'''

 LOG_CONNECTIONS (boolean)

-'''

-Prints a line informing about each successful connection in the server log.
+This outputs a line to the server logs detailing each successful connection.
 This is off by default, although it is probably very useful.
 This option can only be set at server start or in the postgresql.conf configuration file.